 We decided to make these opals to 14K yellow gold and 14K white gold necklace respectively.
 We, no, it’s me, certainly learned something new, and now the yellow gold necklace is mine.
 Absolutely love the lesson!

-And here is the necktie pin I mentioned.
+And here is the necktie pin I mentioned earlier.
+10K yellow gold to meet budget.